AmpelAstro/Ampel-contrib-sample/notebooks/README.md

 # Ampel-contrib-sample Notebooks

-These notebooks contain examples of how to implement and run units for each one of the AMPEL tiers in a standalone way.
-This is, without the need to have the whole AMPEL system, with all of its services, running.
+These notebooks contain examples of how to get to know, implement and test units for the AMPEL tiers in a standalone way.
+Standalone means that the fairly complex background database and its task managers do not need to be installed and initiated.
+The AMPEL development packages are constructed such that units (python modules) that run with these will also function in the full, online AMPEL and system.

+The current notebooks describe the T0 and T2 stages.
+T3 units are harder to construct since they make use of further concepts such as TransientViews and the Journal, and iterate over chunks of all transients saved by the channel.
+We recommend channels to start by using the preconfigured units provided by the AMPEL development teams.

 ## Installation with Pip